-“The quickest way to a man’s heart is through his stomach” – Here’s a famous saying that we have been conditioned to believe.
-Men are supposed to savour all the delicacies in the world.
+w”The quickest way to a man’s heart is through his stomach” – Here’s a famous saying that we have been conditioned to believe.
+Men are supposed to savor all the delicacies in the world.
 Women are supposed to serve them with love.
-As compensation, she will make way to his heart.
+As compensation, she will make her way to his heart.
 Romantic much?

 The female protagonist (essayed by Nimisha Sajayan) in Jeo Baby’s film has modest ambitions.
 The young woman is qualified to be a teacher – which is, by and large, a 10 to 5 job.
 If she were to be ‘permitted’ by her intimidating husband and authoritarian father-in-law, she would still have taken a plunge into having a career.
 But no, as the father-in-law assertively states, slogging in the kitchen is a designated career to the family’s women.
-Now, even at the cost of straying away from being ultra-woke, her teacher husband’s (Suraj Venjaramoodu) work does not work at a faraway place or slog extra hours in a tough environment.
-If he practices Yoga every morning to keep himself fit, the physical activity she has is running around the house to fulfil domestic duties besides, of course, the passionless sex she is regularly subject to in bed.
-TGIK also chronicles how a normal bodily function (periods) affects the way woman moves around in a household.
+Now, even at the cost of straying away from being a little considerate, her teacher husband’s (Suraj Venjaramoodu) work does not take him to a faraway place or make him slog extra hours in a tough environment.
+If he practices Yoga every morning to keep himself fit, the physical activity she has is running around the house to fulfill domestic duties besides, of course, the passionless sex she is regularly subject to in bed.
+TGIK also chronicles how normal bodily function (periods) affects the way a woman moves around in a household.

 As The Great Indian Kitchen gets over, one (especially men) would wonder if all of it happens in every Kerala (or Indian) household.
 For a fact, the film presents a slightly exaggerated picture which might not be the case in all modern families today, but each of her dilemmas has appeared in fragments to women residing across the subcontinent.
 The climax, with a brave religious twist, gives us a major high with the woman taking a step by herself.
 But, hey, did the film’s men or the world around them change by her actions?
 Not one bit.
 This gut-wrenching portrayal of a grim reality is what makes Jeo Baby’s film revolutionary in every sense of the word.
 If this hugely discussed film wouldn’t kick start a renaissance of sorts in the way women are projected on the screen, nothing else would.